Tools4everBV/HelloID-Conn-Prov-Target-Topdesk/README.md

 * Incidents
 * Accounts

-In this project we connect to the TOPdesk API using the Powershell Invoke-RestMethod cmdlet.
-Before we can start using, we have to setup the API access first.
+In this project we are connecting to the TOPdesk API using the Powershell Invoke-RestMethod cmdlet.
+Before we can start using this, we have to setup and configure our API access first.

 ### Permissions